ganlanyuan/docker/README.md

 With `PHP`, `node`+`npm`, `git`, `bower`, `libsass`, `Sass` pre-installed, this images is suitable for front-end development.

 #### Usage
-Place `gulpfile.json` (and `docker-compose.yml`) in project folder.
+Place `gulpfile.json` (and `docker-compose.yml`) in project folder (refer to sample folder).
 Change the working directory to project folder.
 Then run one of the following command.

 - Docker run
 ```